rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 in order to enforce ACID.
 In the case of a single-node deployment this could mean rising latency on a highly contended piece of data.
-In the case of a multi-node deployment we are talking about not only rising latencies but also the lose of availability if one of the nodes goes down or a network partition occurs.
+In the case of a multi-node deployment we are talking about not only rising latencies but also the loss of availability if one of the nodes goes down or a network partition occurs.
 After all, how can you enforce consistency across all nodes if all nodes cannot talk to each other?